 Related Article: A Guide on How to Calm Your Nerves Before a Job Interview

-How to Formulate Your Own Questions to Ask Hiring Manager
+How to Formulate Your Own Questions to Ask a Hiring Manager

-Coming up with your own questions is a subtle way for you to steer the interview to your specific interests and concerns.
+Coming up with your own questions to ask in an interview is a subtle way for you to steer the conversation to your specific interests and concerns.
 You can do this by researching the company and job role, which allows you to prepare personalized questions that demonstrate your genuine curiosity and preparation, thereby making you stand out as a strong candidate.

 Here are some tips to help you customize your questions based on the company and position: